๐Ÿ”’Deviance and Social Control

 Denial of the Victim

-• Victim blaming—perpetrators argue the target deserved harm or provoked the behavior through their own actions
+• Victim blaming: perpetrators argue the target provoked the behavior or brought it on themselves

 • Victim delegitimization questions whether the harmed party counts as a "real" victim, connecting to power dynamics in who receives victim status

-Compare: Denial of Injury vs. Denial of the Victim—denial of injury says "no one was hurt," while denial of the victim says "they were hurt, but they deserved it."
-This distinction matters for understanding how offenders construct different moral narratives.
+Compare: Denial of Injury vs. Denial of the Victim: denial of injury says "no one was hurt," while denial of the victim says "they were hurt, but they deserved it."
+This distinction matters for understanding how offenders construct different moral narratives about the same type of act.

 Appealing to Higher Values: Techniques That Claim Moral Justification